-The fundamental investment objective of a secondary fund cannot be changed unless approved by the securityholders of the secondary fund.
-If a change to the investment objectives of a secondary fund is approved by the securityholders of such secondary fund, we will give you notice of such change and approval.
+The fundamental investment objective of a mutual fund cannot be changed unless approved by the securityholders of the mutual fund.
+If a change to the investment objectives of a mutual fund is approved by the securityholders of such mutual fund, we will give you notice of such change and approval.